basp/notes/running-nanibot.md

 Now we can startup the bot and do any other housekeeping we want.
 There's one very important thing to keep in mind though.

 # logging off
 Once you are done working in a remote shell you should probably never ever use the `q()` command unless you want to actually kill that node.
-If I was working on the `bot` node and I would issue `q()` it would actually kill that node which defeats the purpose of starting up a detached node in the first place.
+If I was working on the `bot` node and I would issue `q()` it would actually kill that node (and all of the bot processes with it) which defeats the purpose of starting up a detached node in the first place.

 Instead, once you are done just use the *user switch* command `^G` and then use `q` if you are done.
 This ensures that the detached (remote) shell keeps running while your working shell (`dev` in my case) will exit and put you back on the operating system prompt.